Adversarial Attacks on Downstream Weather Forecasting Models: Application to Tropical Cyclone Trajectory Prediction: Details on Experimental Settings

 where all angles are in radians and $R$ is the Earth's radius in kilometers.
 By iterating this process from $\tau = 2$ to $\beta$, we obtain an adversarial trajectory $\hat{\mathbf{p}}' = \{ \hat{\mathbf{p}}'_\tau \in \mathbb{R}^2 \mid \tau = 1, \dots, \beta \}$ that preserves geodesic step lengths while progressively deviating in direction from the original path $\hat{\mathbf{p}} = \{ \hat{\mathbf{p}}_\tau \in \mathbb{R}^2 \mid \tau = 1, \dots, \beta \}$.

-For each original downstream prediction $\mathbf{\hat{Z}}$, if it contains at least one detected trajectory, it will be included in our pool of valid samples for constructing adversarial targets.
+For each original downstream output of \emph{TempestExtremes} $\mathbf{\hat{Z}}$, if it contains at least one trajectory, it will be included in our pool of valid samples for constructing adversarial targets.
 Otherwise, it will be discarded.
-As a result, among all $285$ samples, we retain $149$ valid samples.
-For each valid sample, if it contains $N$ detected trajectories, we construct $N$ adversarial samples by targeting one trajectory at a time, while keeping the other $N{-}1$ trajectories unchanged.
+As a result, among all $285$ test samples, we retain only $149$ samples containing TC trajectories.
+If a sample contains $N$ detected TC trajectories, we construct $N$ adversarial samples, targeting one TC trajectory at a time, while keeping the other $N{-}1$ trajectories unchanged.
 This yields $N$ adversarial versions per valid sample, with one adversarial trajectory constructed in each.

 Finally, we construct each adversarial downstream $\mathbf{\hat{Z}}^* \in \mathbb{R}^{\beta \times r \times c}$ from the original one $\mathbf{\hat{Z}} \in \mathbb{R}^{\beta \times r \times c}$ by replacing the trajectory locations along the original predicted trajectory with those along the constructed adversarial trajectory, while leaving all others unchanged.